1998 Japan Football League

 Statistics of Japan Football League in the 1998 season.

 Overview

 The 1998 season was the seventh and the last of the former Japan Football League.
 It was contested by 16 teams, and Tokyo Gas won the championship.
 After the season, nine teams together with J. League Promotion and Relegation series' losers Consadole Sapporo formed the second division of J.League.
 Other seven clubs together with Regional Leagues promotion series winners Yokogawa Electric and newly created Yokohama FC have formed the new Japan Football League.

+Clubs

+The following sixteen clubs participated in Japan Football League Division 1 during the 1998 season.